 Modelling, Simulation and Testing of Automotive Perception Sensors

-Sim4CAMSens is a CCAV funded project working on methods to quantify and simulate camera, radar and lidar sensor performance under all conditions.
+Sim4CAMSens was a series of CCAV funded projects that worked on methods to quantify and model camera, radar and lidar sensor performance under all conditions for ADAS, Autonomous Vehicles and In-cabin simulations.

 Project Partners